w3c/wai-resource-template/content/index.md

 ---
-# translation notes are after after "#" in this section
+# NEW: Comments for new repos start with “NEW”.
+Please delete the NEW comments.
+Leave the other comments for translators.
+Also, search for @@s to replace.
+For multi-page resources and other frontmatter info, see: https://wai-website-theme.netlify.app/writing/frontmatter/

+# Translation instructions are after the "#" character in this first section.
+They are comments that do not show up in the web page.
+You do not need to translate the instructions after #.
+# In this first section, do not translate the words before a colon.
+For example, do not translate "title:".
+Do translate the text after "title:".

 title: "Page Title"
-ref: /link/to/page/   # Translators, do not change this
+title_html: "Main Title:<br>Other Part" # NEW: only needed if you need <br> or other in title.
+Otherwise, delete.
+nav_title: Short Title # NEW: (I think not used yet, but in place for possible future use.)

+lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
+last_updated: 2021-02-20   # Put the date of this translation YYYY-MM-DD (with month in the middle)

+# translators:   # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
+# - name: "Jan Doe"   # Replace Jan Doe with translator name
+# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
+# contributors:
+# - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
+# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

 github:
   repository: w3c/wai-resource-template
   path: content/index.md    # Add the language shortcode to the middle of the filename, for example: content/index.fr.md
 permalink: /link/to/page/   # Add the language shortcode to the end, with no slash at end, for example: /link/to/page/fr

-lang: en   # Change "en" to the translated language shortcode
-last_updated: 2020-02-20   # Put the date of this translation YYYY-MM-DD (with month in the middle)
-# translators:   # remove from the beginning of the line: "# " and add your name(s)
-# - name: Translator 1's Name
-# - name: Translator 2's Name
-# contributors:
-# - name: Contributor 1's Name
-# - name: Contributor 2's Name

-footer: > # Text in footer in HTML
-  <p> This is the text in the footer </p>
+ref: /link/to/page/   # Translators, do not change this
+changelog: /@@/changelog/
+acknowledgements: /@@/acknowledgements/  # NEW: delete if don’t have a separate acknowledgements page.
+And delete it in the footer below.
+license: creative-commons   # NEW: delete if not creative-commons

+description:  # NEW: add a 150ish-character-description for social media   # translate the description
+image: /content-images/wai-@@repo/social.png  # NEW: image for social media
+feedbackmail: wai@w3.org  # NEW: delete this line if it’s an EOWG resource (the default is wai-eo-editors@w3.org)

+# NEW: Footer below has several options, and not all will be relevant for specific pages.
+(Ask Shawn if questions.)

+footer: >   # Translate words below, including "Date:" and "Editor:" Translate the Working Group name.
+Leave the Working Group acronym in English.
+Do *not* change the dates in the footer below.
+   <p><strong>Date:</strong> Updated @@ Month 2021.
+First published Month 20@@.
+CHANGELOG.</p>
+   <p><strong>Editors:</strong> @@name, @@name. <strong>Contributors:</strong> @@name, @@name, and <a href=”https://www.w3.org/groups/wg/@@wg/participants”>participants of the @@WG</a>.
+ACKNOWLEDGEMENTS lists contributors and credits.</p>
+   <p>Developed by the @@ Working Group (<a href="http://www.w3.org/WAI/@@/">@@WG</a>).
+Developed as part of the <a href="https://www.w3.org/WAI/@@/">WAI-@@ project</a>, @@co-funded by the European Commission.</p>

 ---